igsr/gca_1000genomes_website/_faq/are-all-genotype-calls-current-release-vcf-files-bi-allelic.md

   - can-i-get-genotypes-specific-individualpopulation-your-vcf-files
 ---

-The programs used to genotype our early releases including [phase1](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase1/analysis_results/) are unable to genotype sites with more then two alleles.
-In most cases the highest frequency alternative allele was chosen and genotyped, depth and base and mapping quality were also used when making this decision
+No. While bi-allelic calling was used in earlier phases of the 1000 Genomes Project, multi-allelic SNPs, indels, and a diverse set of structural variants (SVs) were called in the final phase 3 call set.
+More information can be found in the [main phase 3 publication from the 1000 Genomes Project](http://www.nature.com/nature/journal/v526/n7571/full/nature15393.html) and the [structural variation publication](http://www.nature.com/nature/journal/v526/n7571/full/nature15394.html).
+The supplementary information for both papers provides further detail.

-We intend to resolve this problem before the end of the project.
+In earlier phases of the 1000 Genomes Project, the programs used for genotyping were unable to genotype sites with more then two alleles.
+In most cases, the highest frequency alternative allele was chosen and genotyped.
+Depth of coverage, base quality and mapping quality were also used when making this decision.
+This was the approach used in phase 1 of the 1000 Genomes Project.
+As methods were developed during the 1000 Genomes Project, it is recommended to use the final phase 3 data in preference to earlier call sets.